Skip to content

 mindroom_user:

-username: mindroom_user # Set before first startup (cannot be changed later)
+username: mindroom_user # Set before first startup (account-creation request cannot be changed later)

 display_name: MindRoomUser